 Once you feel confident with the material go ahead and try the Chair Conformations Practice Quiz!

-This tutorial shows you my step by step method for drawing a hexagon, cyclohexane chair conformation, and simple ring flip method.
+This tutorial (along with a tutorial video) show you my step by step method for drawing a hexagon, cyclohexane chair conformation, and simple ring flip method.

 The focus of this tutorial is speed and simplicity to ensure maximum points and minimum wasted time/effort on your next quiz or exam.